-We use a variety of ongoing assessment methods that give feedback to the children and aid further planning and raise achievement for children of all abilities.
+We use a variety of assessment methods that give feedback to the children and aid further planning and raise achievement.

-- Assessment is shared with the children, developing opportunities for self-assessment and setting targets. - Work is marked with comments that support further learning linked with the learning objective. - Children are taught the skills to both peer and self assess their work - Observations of children and their written and verbal responses are used to inform next steps - Analysis of in-school assessment is used to aid planning for individuals - Analysis of national baseline, Year 1 phonics screening and end of Key Stage tests to identify whole school issues for curriculum and Teaching and Learning issues.
+- Assessment is shared with the children, developing opportunities for self-assessment and setting targets. - Work is marked with comments that support further learning linked with the learning objective. - Children are taught the skills to both peer and self assess their work - Observations of children and their written and verbal responses are used to inform next steps - In the early years we evaluate each child once a term and plan their next steps for learning from long observations. - Analysis of in-school assessment is used to aid planning for individuals - Analysis of national baseline, Year 1 phonics screening and end of Key Stage tests to identify whole school issues for curriculum and Teaching and Learning issues.